SoyMark/SoyMark/README.md

 I explored a lot of things in NLP, and created some full-stack projects.

 ### Currently doing:
-I am a Machine Learning intern at Kensho Technologies right now, focusing on LLM Agent related Research and Development, including dynamic prompting and problem solving with multiple tools.
+I am a second-year master student at NYU right now.

 ### How to Reach me:
 - marksong025@gmail.com